 Per regulations by the SEC, publicly traded REITs must return at least 90% of their profits to investors in the form of dividends.
 That creates a double-edged sword.
 Public REITs tend to have high dividend yields, but they struggle to grow their portfolios without being able to reinvest much of their profits.

-While some investors feel less comfortable with the leaner oversight, others enjoy the strong returns offered by firms such as Fundrise and Streitwise.
+While some investors feel less comfortable with the leaner oversight, others enjoy the strong returns offered by firms such as Fundrise.
 Just start small and only scale up as you become more comfortable with them.

 Despite being paper assets, real property secures REITs, and their returns tie directly to real estate values and rents.
 That affords them similar inflation protection to direct real estate ownership — with far better liquidity.

 Short-Term Loans Secured by Real Estate